appwrite/appwrite/docs/references/users/update-user-status.md

 Update the user status by its unique ID.
+Use this endpoint as alternative to deleting an user if you want to keep user's ID reserved.